boldingd/EclipsePhaseContent/Kainouda2035.md

 Axis City holds facilities for the Thistledown Cooperative's Civil Service Group, including servers, back-up facilities, and physical meeting-spaces and offices.
 Notably, the Peace and Justice Group operates out of offices on Axis City.

-The complex has been designed to be fairly durable, given the important nature of the systems there.
+The complex has been designed to be durable and secure, given the important nature of the systems there.
 It's hull is capable of holding against vacuum, despite being inside the (pressurized) Thistledown Chamber, and it has significant access control, physical defense, and surveillance systems (the details of which the cooperative has not made generally available).

-> **Apotheotician**: I actually have a little more information about this one, but, short version, it's the same answer: the infiltration guys tell me its generally not worth it.
+> **Apotheotician**: I actually have a little more information about this one, but, short version, it's tough.
 >
 > **Gunslinger\#MONOLITH**: I'm curious.
 >
 > **Apotheotician**: What you'd expect.
 > Trans-spectral cameras, t-ray spotlights, and radar, all around the thing.
-> Immunogenic swarms, breach sensors, and self-repair systems in the hull — although the outside hull isn't smart-matter as far as I can tell, so it shouldn't fight back.
-> Unknown bots on patrol around it, probably something like 'angels for surveillance, probably something fightier under active cammo.
 >
-> Heavy screening at access-points, smart-matter barriers and lock-bots for some critical infrastructure (like the servers).
-> And some generally pretty chunky internal bulkheads, for good measure.
+> The hull isn't smart-matter *as such*, but it is a "tissue."
+> It's wormed with channels for guardian and fixer swarms; it's got surface-breach sensors all through it, a little like pain-sensing neurons; it's got pockets of nanofluid so it can self-heal small punctures; and it's pretty thick.
 >
+> Bots patrol around it, but I haven't been able to get much on those.
+> Fair bet is, a large numbers of something similar to a Guardian Angel for surveillance, and probably smaller numbers of some kind of fighter or security drones.
+>
+> Public access points are pretty locked down.
+> It's a commonly-held space, so we're allowed to just *walk in*, but you'll have to go through rare-element scanners, metal detectors, and t-ray screening.
+>
+> There are some secured facilities *in there*, like back-ups of our financial and rep data.
+> Those are guarded with smart-matter barriers, lock-bots, all the things you'd expect.
+>
-> Other security TBD.
+> Other security TBD; I'm still working on it.
+>
+> **Plasmage**: I feel like a COT would have decent odds of cutting a channel through the outer hull at least, possibly with some careful imaging and some task-specific programming.
+> \@anarcat you agreee?
+>
+> **anarcat**: Even odds, I feel like; lower if you want to also avoid popping a self-sealing capsule or triggering a pain neuron.
+>
+> Also, the COT's swarm would take damage in return; if the hull is thick enough, it might not get all the way through before it's depleted.
+>
+> **Plasmage**: Depends on the kinds of swarms they have defending it.
+> Get me a profile of their specific swarm and some time to work, and I can up those odds.
+>
+> **Bauble**: That might be easier than going through the front door; rare-element detectors are a bitch to trick.
+> Of course, the easiest thing to do is just to turn someone on the inside.
 >
 > **H0N-3**: If it's at the middle of the light tube, how do you get up to it?
 >